Location

 The purpose of the Therapy Dog is to bring happiness and cheer to people who need something to hold and love.
 Pet visits often trigger memories of animals they used to own.
 They increase emotional well being, promote healing, and improve the quality of life for the people being visited and the staff that cares for these people.
 Dogs have been effective in reaching people and children who have become socially withdrawn or feel alone in their current struggles.
 The regular visits also give patients and residents something to look forward to.

 To receive a Therapy Dog Certification for your dog, please review the following test items that you as a handler and your dog will be responsible for before becoming certified.
-You do not need to sign up for this test, just show up!
 Cost: $10. / $20. if you also need the CGC (AKC Canine Good Citizen) certification on your dog.
 (If your dog hasn’t been CGC certified, it is mandatory to test for this as well.)

 Test Requirements:

-Sirius K9 Academy Dog must be one year old at the time of test/certification
+Sirius K9 Academy Dog must be at least one year old at the time of test/certification

 Sirius K9 Academy Flat collars only (buckle or clip snaps in nylon or leather.)